marnett/ethereum/README.md

 contract programming lab, or students/developers who want to learn about smart contract programming.

-The serpent tutorial and smart contract lab are located in[Guides/](Guides/) and the full serpent contract examples are in [Examples/](Examples/).
+The serpent tutorial and smart contract lab are located in [Guides/](Guides/) and the full serpent contract examples are in [Examples/](Examples/).

 The corresponding makefile for the two `.tex`files is also in [Guides/](Guides/).